AtelierLibre/AtelierLibre.github.io/_posts/2020-09-28-Alresford_Street_centrality.md

 ![New Alresford street junctions coloured by betweenness centrality](/images/New_Alresford_betweenness_centrality.png "New Alresford street junctions coloured by betweenness centrality")

-## Plot street junctions coloured by closeness centrality
+## Street junctions coloured by closeness centrality

 The importance of Jacklyn's Lane to Alresford's street network (its betweenness centrality) is mirrored by how accessible the rest of the town is from it (its closeness centrality).
 Closeness centrality is relative indicator of how close each node in the network is to all of the other nodes in the network.